 The team employed a mixed-methods approach.
 This included online surveys of community-based organizations and city agencies; focus groups and interviews with a range of stakeholders, including service providers, government officials, funders, and other local experts; a review of administrative data; and focus groups with diverse youth with lived experience of homelessness.

 The team brought a collaborative approach to the assessment, working closely with city agencies and partners as well as the city’s Youth Action Board, a group of young leaders with lived experience of homelessness.

-Chapin Hall intends for this project to both catalyze the city’s efforts to address this challenge and serve as an example for how other municipalities could conduct system assessments to inform coordinated efforts to ending youth homelessness.
+This project catalyzed the city’s efforts to address this challenge.
+It also continues to serve as an example for how other municipalities could conduct system assessments to inform coordinated efforts to ending youth homelessness.